rohansikder/Cryptonium/README.md

 ## Methods and Data Structures

 1. **API Service:**
     * Handles all HTTP requests to the Crypto API.
     * Manages data retrieval and updates from the API.
     * Parses API responses and converts them into usable data models.

-2. **Authentication Service:**
-    * Manages user authentication states.
-    * Handles user login, logout, and session management.
-    * Authenticates users before allowing access to specific routes or features.

-3. **Data Models:**
-    * Define the structure of trade objects and user profiles.
-    * Encapsulate data related to trades, including trade date, cryptocurrency, buy/sell type, and price.
-    * Represent user information, including username, email, and authentication token.

-4. **Router Guards:**
-    * Protect routes based on the user's authentication state.
-    * Ensure that users are logged in before accessing certain pages or features.
-    * Prevent unauthorized access to restricted areas of the application.

-    * Handles all HTTP requests to the Crypto API.
-    * Manages data retrieval and updates from the API.
-    * Parses API responses and converts them into usable data models.